 Quarterly socials featuring presentations by health and zoo experts on fitness, health and zoo activities

-Please Note: Due to seasonal crowds, parking during the summer (May 1st through September 30th) is limited to the “Tower Lot” located at the corner of Phinney Avenue North & North 50th Street.
+Please Note: Due to seasonal crowds, parking during the summer (April 1st through September 30th) is limited to the Flamingo Lot located at the corner of Phinney Avenue North & North 50th Street.

 Walking is a safe form of exercise and requires no previous instruction.
 Regular walking can help you:

 Improve stamina and energy

 Improve muscle tone and strength.

 Increase the efficiency of heart, lungs and blood circulation